Forest-Economics-Goettingen/optimLanduse/README.md

     ## 158    38.68000
     ## 185    38.68223

-A look at the relevant performances reveals this finding.
-The result is still limited by financial stability and investment costs.
-Accordingly, also this socio-economic portfolio still does not perfectly reflects the actual observable land-cover composition, so that among these considered indicators further indicators appear to be relevant for the farmers.
+Summarizing the relevant performances reveals that the result is still limited by financial stability and investment costs.
+Accordingly, also this socio-economic portfolio still does not perfectly reflect the currently observed land-cover composition.
+This means that further indicators appear to be relevant for the farmers (*CP: Or altnertave weighings are likely…*).

 ``` r
 dat_ecologic <- dat[dat$indicator %in% c("Protecting soil resources",